chnihy/selenium_indeed_job_app/README.md

 # selenium_indeed_job_app
- A simple selenium app for scraping jobs in Indeed
+ A simple selenium app for scraping jobs on Indeed

 You can update your search terms ("what") and location ("where") - and Selenium Driver will return a list of job titles that match your term as well as the links to those jobs.